The immutable laws of security

 Each set of laws deals with different aspects of cybersecurity – designing sound technical solutions vs. managing a risk profile of complex organizations in an ever-changing threat environment.
 The difference in the nature of these laws also illustrates the difficult nature of navigating cybersecurity in general; technical elements tend toward the absolute while risk is measured in likelihood and certainty

-Because it's difficult to make predictions (especially about the future), we suspect these laws may evolve with our understanding of cybersecurity risk.
+Because it's difficult to make predictions (especially about the future), we suspect these laws will evolve with our understanding of cybersecurity risk.

 10 Laws of Cybersecurity Risk

 - Security success is ruining the attacker ROI - Security can’t achieve an absolutely secure state so deter them by disrupting and degrading their Return on Investment (ROI).
 Increase the attacker’s cost and decreasing the attacker’s return for your most important assets.